Italy in May is gorgeous. It’s a beautiful time to visit almost anywhere in Italy. In some places, it’s the best time to visit.

 Other Destinations With Kids In May

-- Lake Garda – Head to the theme parks!
+Lake Garda – Head to the theme parks!
 Weekdays are less crowded because Italian kids are still in school.
+Check out my guide to Lake Garda with Kids.

-- Sicily – In May, kids will love beach time, being on Mt.
-Etna, exploring Siracusa, and sampling Modica’s strange chocolate.
+Sicily – In May, kids will love beach time, being on Mt.
+Etna, exploring Siracusa and Palermo, and sampling Modica’s strange chocolate.
+Read more about Visiting Palermo with Kids and Visiting Modica with Kids.

-- Puglia – The water is still chilly, but kids don’t care!
+Puglia and Matera – The water is still chilly, but kids don’t care!
 Beaches aren’t crowded, and towns like Alberobello are fun for kids to explore.
+See our guide to Visiting Matera with Kids.

 What To Wear In Italy In May